resthub/resthub.org/identity.rst

 Identity Manager can be turned in an OAuth2 provider, thanks to the resthub-oauth2-spring-security module.
 It means that, in a SOA application, Identity Manager centralizes identities and is requested by other services when HTTP request authentication is needed.

-As said before, the REST api are protected.
+As said before, the REST APIs are protected.
 That means that you'll need OAuth2 tokens to access it, token that could be provided by the application itself.

 Thus, Identity Manager acts as an OAuth2 provider AND an OAuth2 secured resources.